dima-kyiv/dima-kyiv/README.md

 <p align="center"><a href="https://github.com/dima-kyiv/"><img width="80%" src="./img/readme-header.png" /></a></p>
 <br />
+*Hi!
+I`m Dmytro Koval

-I`m beginner in web development, and I want to be a Full Stack Developer.
+I`m beginner in Web Development, and I want to be a Full Stack Developer.
 This is my way of gaining programming experience.

-**what, why and how**
+**What, why and how**

 💼 -This repository was created for my hands-on projects Full Stack Web Developer Course in GoIT and contains my solutions from some challenges on Frontend Mentor.